transdigiware/blockchain/vscode-extension.md

 - Java 11 is required to execute Java smart contracts.
 - Gradle v4.x is used to build Java smart contracts.
 - Custom Gradle versions can be used by using a Gradle wrapper.
-- Java smart contracts must use fabric-chaincode-shim at v1.4.6 or later (if deploying on a peer using a Fabric 1.4.x image; peer using a Fabric 2.x image do not require a shim), as this version is the first version that includes support for Java 11.
+- Java smart contracts must use fabric-chaincode-shim at v1.4.6 or later (if deploying on a peer that uses a Fabric 1.4.x image; peers that use a Fabric 2.x image do not require a shim), as this version is the first version that includes support for Java 11.
 - For an example of a Java smart contract, see the [Basic asset transfer smart contract](https://github.com/hyperledger/fabric-samples/tree/master/asset-transfer-basic/chaincode-java){: external}.